Mixing Secrets For The Small Studio - Additional Resources

 - Corrections: On page 6 of the first edition, line 19, it should read “the lowest fundamental from a bass guitar is around 41Hz”, not 44Hz as printed, and this assumes a regular four-string bass, as that’s the fundamental frequency of its low ‘E’ (as shown in Table 1.1 on page 23).
 Also, the nodes and antinodes in Figure 1.8 on page 22 should be the opposite way round, as shown in this updated version of Figure 1.8.
 These issues have been corrected for the second edition.

 Affordable Nearfield Monitor Systems: As discussed at length in the book, I strongly recommend unported speakers when working on a budget.
 At present, however, there simply aren’t many affordable closed-box loudspeakers currently on the market.
-The cheapest full-range systems that I’d personally be happy to use for mixing professional projects are both 2.1 configurations: the Abacus C-Box 3 satellites with the A-Bass 10 subwoofer (a system I reviewed in the June 2016 Cambridge-MT Patrons Podcast); and the Neumann KH80 satellites with the KH750 subwoofer (which I reviewed in the January 2020 Cambridge-MT Patrons Podcast).
+The cheapest full-range system that I’d be happy to use for mixing professional projects is a pair of Abacus C-Box 4 monitors (which I reviewed in the December 2020 Cambridge-MT Patrons Podcast), but if those are too quiet for you, then here are a couple of louder 2.1 configurations that are also extremely cost-effective: the Abacus C-Box 3 satellites with the A-Bass 10 subwoofer (a system I reviewed in the June 2016 Cambridge-MT Patrons Podcast); and the Neumann KH80 satellites with the KH750 subwoofer (which I reviewed in the January 2020 Cambridge-MT Patrons Podcast).
 If you can’t get a commercial-sounding mix on those systems, then I think it’s unlikely to be the fault of the speakers! 😀 Other relatively affordable closed-box nearfield options worth checking out include the Abacus Cortex, Quested S6R, and Unity Audio Mini Rock, but if you’ve got a larger budget then the gold standard for me continues to be the Neumann KH310 – always my first choice for on-location mixing sessions if I can get hold of it.
-If your budget is more limited, then check out the NHT Pro Super 2.1 and the Abacus C-Box 3, both of which are serious bargains for project-studio mixing, and could be combined with NHT’s Super SS10 subwoofer for a full-range system if funds allow.
-The reissued Auratone 5C Super Sound Cube is also closed-box, of course, and while I can’t really recommend it as a midrange reference (despite its predecessors’ heritage!), I think it actually provides quite a competitive budget nearfield system, even taking into account the need for an amp to drive it.
+If your budget is more limited, then check out the NHT Pro Super 2.1 (which I reviewed in the May 2016 Cambridge-MT Patrons Podcast) and the Abacus C-Box 3 (which I reviewed in the July 2016 Cambridge-MT Patrons Podcast), both of which are serious bargains for project-studio mixing, and could be combined with NHT’s Super SS10 subwoofer for a full-range system if funds allow.
 And do check out the second-hand market, because there are plenty of bargains to be had there as well: the Blue Sky Pro Desk & Media Desk; the Acoustic Energy AE22; and unported speakers from former manufacturers Harbeth and Klein & Hummel (look for the latter’s O96, O98, and O300 in particular).
 I’m continuing to test new monitoring systems first-hand on a rolling basis, and you’ll hear my verdicts on those in the ‘Unvarnished Review’ slot of my Cambridge-MT Patrons Podcast in the first instance.
 (A full list of all my Unvarnished Reviews can be found in the ‘Podcasts’ section of the Cambridge-MT Patron Rewards Directory.)

 Amplifier Recommendations For Passive Monitors: This isn’t an area I’m personally much of an expert in, because I’ve mostly used active speakers, but there’s a really good introduction to the topic of studio amplifiers, together with specific product recommendations, in this Sound On Sound article: ‘All You Need To Know About Studio Power Amps’.